Scientific Research Red Light Therapy

 • Population: Healthy older adults.

-• Type: Randomized controlled human study.
+• Study type: Randomized controlled trial.

 3. de Oliveira BH, et al. tPBM increases cognitive function & BDNF in adults with MCI (2024)